How to Spend 4 Days in Rome, Italy Itinerary

 - Traveling Around Rome

-- Other Travel Tips to Know Before Visiting in Rome, Italy
+- Other Travel Tips to Know Before Visiting Rome, Italy

 Day 1 of 4 Days in Rome: Pantheon, Trevi Fountain, and Spanish Steps

-I would also highly recommend taking a cooking class one of the 4 days in Rome!
+I would also highly recommend taking a cooking class or even a food tour one of the 4 days in Rome!

 The Pantheon is the largest unsupported dome in the world!